mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/release-notes/index.md

 ### KUDO Spark Operator Upgrade Prior to Konvoy Upgrade or Install

-Custom Resource Definitions of KUDO Spark Operator versions prior to 3.0.0-1.1.0 do not specify default values for ‘x-kubernetes-list-map-keys’ properties and will fail validation on Kubernetes versions 1.18.x and later.
+Custom Resource Definitions of KUDO Spark Operator versions prior to 3.0.0-1.1.0 do not specify default values for `x-kubernetes-list-map-keys` properties and will fail validation on Kubernetes versions 1.18.x and later.

 Perform these steps prior to upgrading or installing Konvoy to prevent or mitigate disruption of currently-running Spark jobs and invalidating Spark CRDs: